gheenie/devops-nc-filesystem/README.md

 Remember how you created a list of cat picture file paths?
 It's now time to use that information!

 Create a script that uses the data in `/section-1/reports/cat-pics.txt` (created in section 1, task 2) and moves the files into a `cat-pics` directory.

+Additionally you should also rename the file to be clearer what it is.
+For example: `cat1.jpeg` instead of `1.jpeg`

 </br>